LiamsPython/LiamsPython/README.md

 - 👋 Hi, I’m @LiamsPython
 - 💡 I’m really interested in Data analytics, engineering and science.
 Making meaningful deductions from large and complicated data sets.
-Using all tools          available to allow the data to tell it's story, describe actional insights and explore unknown truths.
+Using all tools          available to allow the data to tell it's story, create actionable insights and explore unknown truths.
 - 🌱 I’m currently learning about Classical Probability, Empirical Probability, Subjective Probability, Axiomatic Probability
 - 💞️ I’m looking to collaborate on any Analytical data work particularly within people management and fiannacial services.
 - 📫 How to reach me github.com/LiamsPython